st0rm47/DSA-Python/DSA/Readme.md

 # *Balanced Binary Tree*
 - A balanced binary tree is a binary tree in which the height of the left and right subtrees of any node differ by at most one.
 - Balanced binary trees are used in AVL trees, red-black trees, and other self-balancing trees.
-- Balanced binary trees have a height of O(log n), where n is the number of nodes in the tree.
 - Balancing factors are used to determine the balance of a binary tree.
 - *Balancing factors =  height of left subtree - height of right subtree*
 - *[Code](Code/Trees/BinaryTree/Balanced_Binary_Tree.py)*